anogire/city-blocks/README.md

 ## Game over

-Is there is no space left to place any buildings, the game is over.\
+If there is no space left to place any buildings, the game is over.\
 Your highest score will be saved and shown in the upper left corner of the game.

 https://user-images.githubusercontent.com/70234990/173238092-e7bbd14a-7996-4ae2-8836-95e115b756ae.mov